REFINEROBOTS EXPLORE PLANKTON-DRIVEN FLUXES IN THE MARINE TWILIGHT ZONE

 WHYUnderstanding the oceanic biological carbon pump

-The Twilight Zone, which is out of reach of sunlight, is critically undersampled and understudied during most oceanographic ship-based cruises while its depths elude satellite remote sensing.
-Yet, the Twilight Zone has an essential role in regulating the sequestration of carbon dioxide from the atmosphere for centuries or longer; additionally, the Twilight Zone hosts unique ecosystems and huge fish populations, which could contribute to mitigate food insecurity4; finally, the Twilight Zone is the place of global ocean deoxygenation.
+The Twilight Zone (TZ), being beyond the reach of sunlight, is critically undersampled and understudied during most ship-based oceanographic cruises while its depths elude satellite remote sensing.
+Yet the TZ plays an essential role in regulating the sequestration of carbon dioxide from the atmosphere for centuries or longer; in addition, the TZ hosts unique ecosystems and huge fish populations, which can potentially contribute to mitigating food insecurity; finally, the TZ is where global ocean deoxygenation occurs.

-The ocean’s carbon-sequestration capacity is largely controlled by the Biological Carbon Pump.
-The Biological Carbon Pump is driven by processes that drive the downward export (pump strength) of biogenic carbon photosynthesized in the well-lit Euphotic Zone (between surface and ~100m), and the remineralisation (pump efficiency) of part of this sinking carbon in the underlying Twilight Zone.
+The ocean’s carbon-sequestration capacity is largely controlled by the Biological Carbon Pump (BCP).
+The BCP is driven by processes that control both the downward export (pump strength) of biogenic carbon photosynthesized in the well-lit Euphotic Zone (EZ, between surface and ~100m), as well as the remineralisation (pump efficiency) of part of this sinking carbon in the underlying TZ.

-According to a recently formulated paradigm, the Biological Carbon Pump is controlled by the cumulative and combined action of six different, biologically- or physically- mediated Biological Carbon Pumps.
-These are known as the Biological Gravitational Pump, the Mixed Layer Pump, the Eddy Subduction Pump, the Ekman Pump (or large-scale subduction), diel vertical migrations of zooplankton, and ontogenetic (seasonal) vertical migrations of zooplankton.
+According to a recently formulated paradigm, the BCP is controlled by the cumulative and combined action of six different biologically- or physically-mediated pumps, namely: the Gravitational Pump, the Seasonal Migration Pump, the Diel Migration Pump, the Mixed Layer Pump, the Eddy Subduction Pump and the Large Scale Subduction Pump (not specifically addressed here).

-REFINE proposes a framework for an integrated observational approach of most of these Biological Carbon Pumps in the World Ocean.
+REFINE proposes a framework for an integrated observational approach of five of these Biological Carbon Pumps in the World Ocean.